Office of the Secretary-General of the European Schools

 See the Rules of procedure for the Administrative Boards and other explanatory texts in the Basic texts.

 Each head is appointed by the Board of Governors for nine years.
-There are generally two deputy heads, one for the secondary section and one for the primary and nursery sections.
+There are generally two deputy heads, one for the secondary cycle and one for the primary and nursery cycle.
 They are also appointed for nine years.
 Heads and deputies are appointed directly by the Board of Governors.
-All full time teachers are seconded by their national governments for a period up to nine years.

 See also the Legal basis of the European schools for the service regulations of the staff : teachers, directors, administrative and ancillary staff in the Basic texts.